 |Tuesday November 28||Tuesday, November 19|

 You can also review the Community Foundation’s complete Calendar of Events here.

 In addition to making quarterly donations to support local charities, members are encouraged to sponsor an event so that we can host fun engaging events that attract more members.
 More members means more donations to local charities!

 Sponsorship is $500 per event.
 Click this link to sponsor an event.

 Sponsors will be given five minutes at the event to introduce themselves and their company.
 Sponsors can also place brochures and other marketing material on the tables.
 The names of sponsors will be included in the invitation and event summary emails.

 Charities We Support

-Thanks to all over your support we have donated an incredible $167,100 to charities all over our region.
-Charities are randomly selected before each meeting and we try hard to ensure representation across the entire RDOS.
+Thanks to our member’s generous support, we have donated more than $185,000 to charities all over our region.
+Charities are selected before each meeting and we try hard to ensure representation across the entire RDOS.

 February 2023 @ Tin Whistle Brewing – $5,800